SearchSG/dev-portal-admin-portal-docs/index-publicweb.md

 1. Access Synonyms
     - Navigate to the "Synonyms" page to set up synonyms.
 2. Request Synonyms setup for your Index
-    - To add synonyms, reach out to us by clicking on the "Submit request form" button.
+    - To add synonyms, reach out to us by clicking on the "Request to add or edit synonyms" button.
     ![Synonyms](images/index/public_web/index_synonyms.png)